Where to Buy Picture Frames - A guide to DIY Frames in Australia

-We have so many customers asking this question - where is the best place I can buy picture or poster frames?
-There are so many options out there, so we created this guide to buying DIY frames from popular Australian retail stores, so you can create the look you love without breaking the bank.
+So many customers are asking this question - where is the best place I can buy picture or poster frames?
+With too many options out there, we decided to create this guide to buying DIY frames from popular Australian retail stores, so you can create the look you love!

-Here you will find cheap and cheerful frames, plus more expensive options.
-Each have their own pros and cons as we explain below.
-Below stores have frames which will fit our unframed art prints.
+Read on to find out about cheap and cheerful frames, plus more expensive options.
+Each have pros and cons as we explain.
+The stores mentioned below have frames which will fit our unframed art prints.

 We suggest buying your frames first, then purchasing your unframed art prints or posters.
 More than a few customers in the past purchased their prints first and then found frames they needed were sold out.. despite seeing them in-store a week earlier.
 So if you see a frame you like, grab it!
 Most large retail stores will return or exchange for a different size later if you change your mind.

 Be careful when buying unframed prints.
 They need to be above 220gsm + in thickness so they are less likely to warp over time.